Earn fees while helping the public

 CLIENT ELIGIBILITY AND ADMINISTRATION

-Not sure if this program is right for you?
-Start out by choosing just a few case types.
-You may add or drop case types at any time.
-There are no obligations or time commitments.
-Participation in the Modest Means Legal Program is a great way to help people in need while still earning some fees.
+Participation in the LRS Modest Means Program is a great way to help people in need while still earning some fees.

 Since there are three different hourly rate tiers, how will I know how much I can charge the client?